meiyanksingh/AI_ML_ASSIGNMENT/README.md

 ### Scalability
 - System can handle up to 10 concurrent users with an average response time increase of 0.5 seconds.

+### Security
+Ensuring security in the development and deployment of a QA bot involves multiple layers, including secure handling of data, safeguarding the system against unauthorized access, and maintaining the integrity and confidentiality of the queries and results.
+Here are some key strategies to enhance the security of your QA bot system

+1. Secure Data Handling
+Encryption: Encrypt PDF files, embeddings, and other sensitive data at rest and in transit.
+Use libraries like cryptography for encryption.
+Secure Storage: Store encryption keys securely, using services like AWS KMS or Azure Key Vault.

+2. Authentication and Authorization
+API Authentication: Use OAuth2, JWT, or API keys for securing API endpoints.
+Role-Based Access Control (RBAC): Implement RBAC to ensure that users have appropriate permissions.

+3. Network Security
+HTTPS: Use HTTPS to encrypt data in transit.
+Firewall and VPC: Use firewalls and Virtual Private Clouds (VPC) to restrict access to your servers.

+4. Input Validation and Sanitization
+Validate User Input: Ensure that user inputs are properly validated to prevent injection attacks (e.g., SQL injection, XSS).
+Sanitize Inputs: Use libraries like bleach for sanitizing text inputs.

+5. Regular Audits and Monitoring
+Audit Logs: Maintain logs of all access and actions within the system for audit purposes.
+Monitoring: Use monitoring tools to detect unusual activities and potential security breaches.

+6. Secure Code Practices
+Dependency Management: Regularly update dependencies to fix known vulnerabilities.
+Static and Dynamic Analysis: Use tools like bandit for static code analysis and dynamic analysis tools for runtime checks.

+7. Secure Deployment
+Container Security: Use container security practices if deploying with Docker/Kubernetes (e.g., scanning images for vulnerabilities).
+Least Privilege Principle: Ensure that services run with the least privileges required.